 Kaave Pour is a 28-year-old award-winning creative and cultural entrepreneur, who started his first company at the age of 14.
 He currently is Creative Director for SPACE10, IKEA’s future-living lab.
 He is a frequent speaker and guest lecturer, sharing his thoughts and experiences about innovation and design with global brands and universities, promoting a curious, open and playful approach to doing business.

 The work of artist Kevin Abosch is driven by his interest in the nature of identity, value, and human currency.
-He considers art as a means to address ontological questions and respond to sociologic dilemmas.
 Kevin’s works in photography, sculpture, installation and film have been exhibited throughout the world, in museums and civic spaces including The State Hermitage Museum, St Petersburg, Russia, The National Gallery of Ireland and The Irish Museum of Modern Art.

 Lily is a non-practicing physician and product manager for a team that works on applying deep learning to medical data, especially medical imaging.
 Before Google, Lily was a product manager at Doximity, the “LinkedIn” for physicians, and a co-founder of Nano Precision Medical (NPM), a medical device start-up developing a small implantable drug delivery device.

-Maegan is the co-founder of Lucid, a Berlin-based ritualistic gathering, and has been passionately opening portals of magic for over 20 years by weaving music, dance, ritual & community into 3D spaces: uniting her life-purpose for creating alchemical spaces of transformation, celebration, elevation, healing and releasing.
-Maegan is a skilled ritualist, specializing in embodied dance meditations, and has been working with Cacao as a sacred-plant medicine for the past 5 years.
-She has been influential in bringing Cacao to the wider-public’s awareness, and is a trailblazer in blurring the boundaries between a wide spectrum of (dance/music) scenes: creating spaces with her music, events & rituals to touch a wide range of souls, hearts & feet.
+Maegan is the co-founder of Lucid, a Berlin-based ritualistic gathering.
+She has been passionately weaving music, dance, ritual & community into 3D spaces for over 20 years, and is a skilled ritualist specializing in dance meditations.
+Maegan is a trailblazer in blurring the boundaries between a wide spectrum of (dance/music) scenes: creating spaces with her music, events & rituals to touch a wide range of souls, hearts & feet.

 Mal Harrison is a clinical sexologist, eroticism philosopher, TEDx speaker, & founder of the Center for Erotic Intelligence.
 In 2011, she revolutionized our understanding of the female orgasm with her research on the internal clitoris.
 As a lecturer on desire, consumerism, & power dynamics, she explores how the erotic mind can empower our everyday lives, offering fresh insights on cultivating erotic intelligence amid ever-evolving technology.